DavidFarrell/thingsithinkithink.blog/content/posts/2024/12-30-open-models-2024-progress-and-challenges.md

 2024 marked a significant shift in open model capabilities.
 Compared to 2023 (which introduced models like Llama 1 and 2, Mistral, and Falcon), 2024 brought a new class of open models that rival frontier-level closed models.
 Releases like Qwen, Deep Seek, and Llama 3 show how much ground open-source AI has gained in a relatively short time.

 But the leap isn’t just technical.
-Luca stressed that **open models now embrace “recipes”**—detailed workflows that document every stage of development, from data gathering to post-training (as oppossed to 2023's "throw shit at the wall and see what sticks" approach).
+Luca stressed that **open models now embrace “recipes”**—detailed workflows that document every stage of development, from data gathering to post-training (as oppossed to 2023's "throw shit at the wall and see what sticks" (paraphrased) approach).
 This transformation of AI from just sharing “checkpoints” to sharing full pipelines has become a collaboration cornerstone.

 ---